Skip to content

 Serves the deaf, deaf-blind, and HoH communities in South Carolina.

-We understand not everyone can afford private legal services, so here is a list of organizations offering no-cost and low-cost immigration services.
+We understand not everyone can afford private legal services.
+Here are organizations offering no-cost and low-cost immigration services.

 South Carolina Legal Services – Charleston Office